-Before we start, Rio’s beaches are made up of postos which are lifeguard stations.
+Before we start, Rio’s beaches are often made up of high quality beach umbrellas, postos which are lifeguard stations.
 They often have bathrooms and showers located inside and they are often use as markers to show people where to go and what activities are available.

 At the Copa, Copacabana… Copacabana is hands down on of the most famous beaches in Rio de Janeiro, but it is also the one with the dirtiest water.
 Copacabana is located right beside Guanabara bay, a bay that has been plagued with sewage issues, oil spills and pollution.
 Instead of take a dip, we recommend that you take a walk down the famous cobblestone Copacabana sidewalk, watch some futevolei and maybe even purchase a souvenir or two.